What are your office hours?

 Make every effort to re-arrange your schedule.
 If you are unable to adjust your schedule, contact the staff to find out what your options are.
 Conflicts will be handled on a case-by-case basis.

-I’M A STUDENT ATHLETE AND I DON’T HAVE ANY FREE TIME, IS THERE A WAY I CAN STILL JOIN?
+I AM A STUDENT ATHLETE AND I DO NOT HAVE ANY FREE TIME, IS THERE A WAY I CAN STILL JOIN?

 Yes!
 While your sport is in-season, we will approve a waiver that says your participation in AFROTC physical training has been satisfied.
 Also, for away-games/meets, we will work with you to make sure you have the opportunity to fulfill AFROTC’s academic requirements.